Aavash2063/tasktrack/docs/checkpoint3_plan.md

 - main.cpp

 ## Expected User Workflow
-When the program starts, it checks for an existing data file and loads tasks if available.
-When the user exits, all current tasks are saved automatically.
+The user selects the "Mark task as completed" option from the menu, enters a task number, and the selected task is marked as completed.

 ## Estimated Time
-3 to 4 hours
+Approximately 3 hours